Data-Portofolio/churn-customer-analysis/README.md

   > Suggest: Databel should contact customers to offer attractive pricing and other benefits that are more appealing compared to competitors.

 - Customers who an `International Plan` but do not actively make international calls have the highest churn rate.
-  > Suggest: Contact customers with an International Plan who have not actively made international calls for a certain period to offer them a switch to a normal package or provide a monthly discount.
+  > Suggest: Contact customers with an International Plan who have not actively made international calls for a certain period to offer them a switch to a normal package or provide a monthly discount below $30 or below any competitors.
 This can help lower their average monthly charge, making it more competitive and reducing the churn rate.

+- Out of 1,796 churned customers, 1,141 had an average monthly charge of $18.75 and were on a Month to Month contract with Direct Debit payment.
+  > Suggest: Databel should contact customers through direct calls or campaigns via email/messages to offer a more attractive monthly charge for the Month to Month plan, such as below $18 or lower than any competitors, and propose payment options via paper check/credit card.